german-gonzalez/networkingworkshop/Lab5Instructions.md

         sudo tcpdump -nni vxlan0

 For more information and payload detail, you can add `-vnni`, `-vvnni` and `-vvvnni` to the command, instead of `-nni`.
-This should go down to the level of outputing the actual html header and payload information within the packet.
+This should go down to the level of outputting the actual html header and payload information within the packet.

 >[!DANGER]
 >This is also a good reason why you should never use `http` any more!
 Anyone with packet capture capability can see the contents of your request!